Anger at Our Children

 Is anyone really stupid enough to turn off a lamp with a rock?
 When angry, everybody is that stupid.
 Anger has nothing to do with intelligence; it has everything to do with how vulnerable we feel.
 Psychological vulnerability depends a lot on how you feel about yourself.
 When genuine self-value (as opposed to inflated ego) is low, anything can make you irritable or angry.
 When self-value is high, the insults and frustrations of life just roll off your back.

-For instance, if you've had a bad day, and you're feeling a little guilty, God forbid a little bit like a loser, or you're just feeling disregarded or devalued, you might come home to find your kid's shoes in the middle of the floor and respond with:
+For instance, if you've had a bad day, or you're feeling a little guilty, or a little bit like a loser, or you're feeling disregarded or devalued, you might come home to find your kid's shoes in the middle of the floor and respond with:

 "That lazy, selfish, inconsiderate, little brat!"